methodgames/methodgames.github.io/roleplay.md

 ## **Transportation Rules**

 **General:**
-- You should not shoot at people in vehicles within non-PVP zones.
-- If you die with any form of transportation in a temporary or permanent PVP zone, it may be taken.
-If you obtain a vehicle in PVP, please remember to remove existing locks, clear auth, and add a new lock.
-- Please create a ticket If your mode of transportation is not recoverable.

-**Modular Cars, Minicopters, Scrap Transport Helicopters, Horses, Hot Air Baloons, Rowboats, Rhibs, Snowmobiles, Trains:**
 - You may store and use unlocked modes of transportation.
 Unlocked modes of transportation can be claimed by another player if completely unattended.
 (The majority of the time owners are nearby, so please use reasonable discretion and ask in game and in chat if anyone is nearby before taking unattended transportation.
 This rule is not meant to encourage stealing.
 If you are caught stealing you may be asked to leave or killed).
 Vehicles must be stored in a secure location while offline.
+- You should not shoot at people in vehicles within non-PVP zones.
+- If you die with any form of transportation in a temporary or permanent PVP zone, it may be taken.
+If you obtain a vehicle in PVP, please remember to remove existing locks, clear auth, and add a new lock.
+- Please create a ticket If your mode of transportation is not recoverable.

+**Modular Cars, Minicopters, Scrap Transport Helicopters, Horses, Hot Air Baloons, Rowboats, Rhibs, Snowmobiles, Trains:**
 - Locked modular cars can be left unattended, and therefore should not be damaged or have existing locks removed by other players.
 Do not leave your car on a powered car lift as this will not be considered secure.
 - You may not steal or kill horses owned by or led by another player.
 - Trains are considered public and cannot be owned.
 Trains may enter PVP areas so passengers should be aware of their surroundings.
 Trains may only be temporarily claimed when actively utilized.

-**Tugboats:**
-- Tugboats cannot be owned and doors should not be placed to claim them.
-If you find a locked tugboat, please reach out to an admin.
-- Tugboats can only be temporarily claimed while being actively used (with the engine running).
-You will be responsible for taking your fuel and items out of the boat before leaving, otherwise it can be looted by other players.
+**Tugboats and Campers:**
+- Tugboats and campers located in the PVP Zones can be broken into and looted (explosives can be used).
+- Vehicles should not be moved into PVP zones by anyone other than the owners.
+- Items lost due to decay will not be returned.
+- Tugboats:
-- Loot and deployables placed on a tugboat are considered unsecure and items that may be lost will not be returned.
+    - Loot and deployables placed in locked areas of a tugboat are considered secure.
+Deployables placed in unsecure areas of a tugboat follow the same rules as unsecure deployables.
+    - Tugboats are considered owned if all 3 doors are locked by the same player or team.
+    - Commandeering in PVP Zone:
+        - While commandeering a tugboat in a PVP zone, the bottom floor door must be broken first and all respawn points on the tugboat must be cleared.
+You may then break into one or both of the doors on the helm (where the driving controls are) and clear authorization on the boat.
+The third door may be broken after driving the boat outside of PVP (the previous owners should not interfere with the removal of this door).
+        - A tugboat is not considered secure while being commandeered if all 3 locks do not belong to the same player or team.

 <hr color="#22ffcd">